wanchain/wanchain-js-walletcli/README.md

 Tips:
 ----

-    1)  Description of some status of cross transaction
+    1)  Description of some status of cross transaction.

     Locked:         Alice has Locked coin or token on source chain successfully.
     BuddyLocked:    Alice can Redeem her coin or token on destination chain.